Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 DNS terminology is as described in [@?I-D.ietf-dnsop-terminology-bis] with the following additions:

-* Privacy-enabling DNS server: A DNS server (most likely a Full-service resolver) that implements DNS-over-TLS [RFC7858] and/or DOH [@!I-D.ietf-doh-dns-over-https], and may optionally implement DNS-over-DTLS [RFC8094].
+* Privacy-enabling DNS server: A DNS server (most likely a full-service resolver) that implements DNS-over-TLS [RFC7858] and/or DOH [@!I-D.ietf-doh-dns-over-https], and may optionally implement DNS-over-DTLS [RFC8094].
 A DNS-over-(D)TLS server should also offer at least one of the